 Nelson O. O. Zounlomè, Ph.D.

-About Me
+• About Me

 Nelson O. O. Zounlomè, Ph.D., is the Founder, CEO, and a mental health & academic thrive consultant through Liberate The Block, LLC (https://liberatetheblock.com/) ~ an agency dedicated to helping Black, Indigenous, and People of Color (BIPOC) communities liberate themselves and achieve their wildest dreams.
 Dr. Z. is also a first-generation college graduate, child of immigrants, and a published author.
 He is a former McNair Scholar, National Academies of Sciences, Engineering, & Medicine-Ford Foundation Fellow, Herman B. Wells Graduate Fellow, International Counseling Psychologist, and former Assistant Professor at the University of Kentucky.
 Dr. Z.'s research program focuses on examining the impact of intersectional oppression on historically excluded groups & creating culturally relevant interventions to enhance their well-being.
 Within this framework, he studies academic persistence and mental wellness to promote holistic healing among BIPOC.
-He earned Bachelor's degrees in Psychology & Sociology, a Master's degree in Learning Science-Educational Psychology Track, and is a Ph.D. in Counseling Psychology from Indiana University.
+He earned Bachelor's degrees in Psychology & Sociology, a Master's degree in Learning Science-Educational Psychology Track, and a Ph.D. in Counseling Psychology from Indiana University.
 In addition to work, Dr. Z. loves reading, discovering new music/art, outdoor activities, time with friends and family, and living a holistically full life.

-Education
+• Education

 Indiana University | Bloomington, IN